simmel/slides/poetry-in-motion.md

 ???
 Version tag can be overwritten.
 Same tag, new content.
 Hello malware!

-PyPI doesn't allow this, but Git does.
+PyPI doesn't allow this, but Git (and our Nexus apparently) does.
 And libs can be installed straight from git.

 https://mail.python.org/pipermail/distutils-sig/2015-January/025683.html